 Chainrings cause far more injuries than disc brake rotors.
 Most experienced cyclists have been wounded by a chainring at some time in their lives.
 I personally know that chainrings can cause injuries and leave scars without a fall even occurring.
 I therefore have a guard mounted outside of my large chainring on my long-distance bike.
 It doesn’t look cool and it adds a small amount of weight, but I like the protection it offers and it also keeps chain oil off of my legs, which is useful when riding for multiple days without much opportunity to wash.
 Unfortunately, chainring guards are not available for many modern cranksets with special chainring designs, so I choose my cranksets with this in mind (the brand Driveline sells many models of chainring guards on Amazon, including this one).

-After ensuring that your bike won’t injure you during a crash, you should ensure that it is in good working order so that the chance of having a crash of Type 3d (according to the list on the Causes of Bike Crashes page) is diminished.
-There is a complete page of this website devoted to Bike Maintenance.
+After ensuring that your bike won’t injure you during a crash, you should ensure that it is in good working order so that the chance of having a crash of Type 3d (according to the list on the Causes & Types of Bike Crashes page) is diminished.
+There are 3 pages on this website devoted to Bike Maintenance.

 The steering components and brakes are the most important things in terms of safety.
 Ensure that your brake pads are not too worn down and on extra-long rides and tours it’s advisable to bring one or two spare pairs of brake pads with you and know how to change them on the side of the road if necessary.